From the airport to the city centre Budapest

 The metro now comprises four lines running between 4.30 a.m. and 11.30 p.m.
 (Friday and Saturday until midnight 30 on lines 2 and 4).
 The metro runs every 3 to 10 minutes.

 Metro line 1 (yellow) is called "Millenniumi Földalatti" and runs from Vörösmarty tér to Mexikói út.
-This is one of the oldest lines on the European continent: a historic monument in its own right.
+It's one of the oldest lines on the European continent: a historic monument in its own right.
 Note that you can't cross from one platform to the other: you have to come out into the open to cross the street.

 Metro 2 (red line), from Déli station to Örs Vezér tere - Buda to Pest - runs under the Danube.